Nasal and Sinus Problems

 Functional problems indicate that there is something wrong with the way the nose or sinuses are working.
 Most commonly patients complain of a blocked nose, although other symptoms also occur such as a runny nose, sneezing, reduced or absent sense of smell, headaches, facial pains or catarrh / postnasal drip.

-There are a number of conditions which can cause functional problems:
+There are a number of conditions that can cause functional problems:

 - Sinusitis: This can be quite debilitating as it causes nasal block, facial pain and headaches, lethargy, generalised fullness in the face and head, and an offensive nasal discharge.
 Symptoms can be prolonged despite treatment and often repeated courses of antibiotics and topical nasal medications are necessary to bring about resolution of symptoms.
 Occasionally the problem recurs and may persist for many months or years.
 In such circumstances, it may be necessary to consider surgery to widen the sinus drainage pathways and prevent further sinusitis.
 There are a number of ways of achieving this, including conventional sinus surgery (FESS) or more recently balloon sinuplasty, which is a minimally invasive technique designed to widen the sinus openings with a high pressure balloon which to date has been proven to be highly effective and extremely safe.